Directory of USDC Process Servers Used for Serving Summons and Complaints

 Process Servers used for serving USDC documents are available nationwide to serve process on your behalf.
 Simply select your desired state where your summons and complaint needs to be served, and you'll find a list of enthusiastic authorized USDC process servers ready to assist you.

-A.C.E.
-U.S.D.C.
-District Process Servers are fully authorized to handle service of your U.S.D.C.
-Summons.
-Our Federal Summons Servers operate under Rule 4 which is explicit and unambiguous with respect our authority and official capacity to represent your U.S.D.C. service of process upon the defendant in your action.
+Listed USDC Process Servers are authorized to handle service of process on your behalf.
+Our USDC process servers operate under the guidance of Federal Rule 4 which is explicit and unambiguous with respect their authority and official capacity to represent your United States District Court service of process upon the defendant in your action.

-Please be advised an amendment to Rule 4 regarding the timing of your Summons was recently enacted.
+Please be advised an amendment to United States District Court Rule 4 regarding the timing of your Summons was recently enacted.